Wallace Arnold

-Wallace Arnold (Barr & Wallace Arnold Trust) was one of the UK's largest holiday motorcoach tour operators.
+Wallace Arnold was one of the UK's largest holiday motorcoach tour operators.

 History

 Wallace Arnold was founded in 1912 and was named after two of its founders Wallace Cunningham and Arnold Crowe.
-In 1926, the Barr & Wallace Arnold Trust was founded by Robert Barr.
+In 1926, the Barr & Wallace Arnold Trust was founded by Robert Barr, and would continue running the company for 76 years.

-In February 1969, the Evan Evans tour business in London was purchased.
-In the late 1970s, Wallace Arnold commenced operating services under the Euroways banner to Europe.
+After having sold its Kippax Motors and Farsley Omnibus stagecarriage operations to the Leeds Corporation in 1968, in February 1969, Wallace Arnold purchased the Evan Evans tour business in London.
+In the late 1970s, Wallace Arnold commenced operating express coach services under the Euroways brand to Continental Europe.

-By 1980 it operated 290 coaches from its headquarters in Gelderd Road, Wortley, Leeds, and owned a subsidiary based in Devon.

-When coach services were deregulated by the Transport Act 1980 in October 1980, Wallace Arnold was a founding member of the British Coachways consortium that competed with the state-owned National Express.
+By the time that coach services were deregulated by the Transport Act 1980 in October 1980, Wallace Arnold operated 290 coaches from its headquarters in Gelderd Road, Wortley, Leeds, and also owned a subsidiary based in Devon.
+Immediately following deregulation, Wallace Arnold was a founding member of the British Coachways consortium that competed with the state-owned National Express.
 It left after a year and briefly ran its own service from London to Torbay.

-In April 1994, the company gained media attention when five of its fleet transported all of the audience members of an episode of Don't Forget Your Toothbrush to Disneyland Paris, after the two selected audience members won the "Light Your Lemon" game.